Alcabideche Property Insights

 Picture by Lee Cannon via Flickr

-Opportunities for leisure are a short drive away from an Alcabideche apartment or home.
-These include the Quinta da Marinha Golf Course, a 15-minute drive away.
+Opportunities for leisure are an easy distance from Alcabideche’s residential areas.
+These include the Quinta da Marinha Golf Course, a fifteen minute drive away.
 The resort is home to the famous Oitavos Dunes as well as an equestrian center, tennis courts, and an indoor swimming pool.

 Also five minutes away from an Alcabideche property is the Circuit Estoril.
 This motor raceway that hosts regular A1 racing events.